Big Tech leads stocks to broad gains; GameStop collapses

-Stocks were broadly higher in afternoon trading Tuesday, though shares of closely watched companies like GameStop and AMC Entertainment were falling sharply.

-The S&P 500 rose 1.7% with each of its 11 sectors making gains.
-Banks and and a mix of companies that rely on direct consumer spending were leading the way higher.
+The S&P 500 rose 1.4%, extending gains from a day earlier, as investors sized up the latest batch of company earnings reports.
 Rising crude oil prices and solid earnings results helped lift energy companies, including Exxon Mobil and Marathon Petroleum.

-While the broader market was solidly higher, Wall Street was still closely focused on a set of beaten-down companies that have seen their shares surge due to intense online interest.
+Treasury yields rose and the VIX, a measure of fear in the market, fell sharply, a sign volatility was easing.

+The wave of buying coincided with a skid in GameStop and AMC Entertainment, stocks that have been caught up in a speculative frenzy by traders in online forums and on social media who seek to inflict damage on Wall Street hedge funds that have bet these stocks would fall.
+The price of silver, which spiked 9% Monday, fueling speculation the precious metal was also being hyped up by online traders, sank by more than 10%.

+"Certainly, there's been some profit-taking in these names," said Ross Mayfield, investment strategist at Baird.
+"You saw with silver, there was an attempt to try a similar cornering of the market, and that didn't even last two days."

-GameStop dropped 53.9% to roughly $103 a share, and AMC Entertainment lost 42.3% to $7.70 a share.
+GameStop plunged 60% to $90 a share, and AMC Entertainment lost 41.2% to $7.82 a share.
 Both companies have been in the spotlight for more than two weeks as an online community of investors pushed the stocks to astronomical levels.

 Trading in those and several other stocks have been restricted by the popular online trading platform Robinhood since last last week following the bouts of extreme volatility.
 Robinhood needed to secure funding in order to meet deposit thresholds required by organizations that handle the trading orders placed by investors on its platform.